Texas vacation rental tax guide

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Texas on time may result in late fees, interest payments, and in extreme cases, legal action.

 I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?